 Over the years, many of the bungalows have disappeared and my own forays into that part of town became less frequent too.
 Yet, there are plenty still visible — around the park in Richards Town, on MM Road in Frazer Town, Robertson Road in Cleveland Town, Berlie Street in Langford Town, and in some surprising places.
 “There are some still hidden under the grime in busy Ulsoor on shops and houses,” says Iyer.
 “You just have to look a little carefully.”

-Lester Silveira is an architect who divides his time between Goa and Bangalore, documenting and archiving their rich architectural heritage.
+Lester Silveira is an architect who divides his time between Goa and Bengaluru, documenting and archiving their rich architectural heritage.
 He runs a heritage blog called the balcão.
 He is on Instagram at @thebalcao.